-- percent of Afghans, respectively, are trying to reach family elsewhere in Europe.3 Family unity transfers under the Dublin III Regulation must therefore be made to work effectively. - (f) Finally, thousands of those currently in Greece are considered particularly vulnerable.
-In 2016 alone, 3,464 unaccompanied children have arrived and been identified in a country under-equipped to offer adequate support.4 Furthermore, UNHCR assessments of arrivals into Greece in May 2016 indicated eight percent of Afghans were part of a single female-headed household and 20 percent of Syrians either had a physical disability or a severe medical condition.5 European states should therefore also create fast-track pathways to protection for the most vulnerable groups.
+- (g) Many refugees and asylum-seekers in Serbia have family in EU Member States.
+Family reunification processes may last from six months to two years, depending on the practice of the state of destination.
+EU Member States should accelerate family reunification for these people and facilitate the transfer of the most vulnerable into more sustainable situations. - (h) Finally, thousands of those currently in Greece are considered particularly vulnerable.
+In 2016 alone, 3,779 unaccompanied children have arrived and been identified in a country under-equipped to offer adequate support.5 Furthermore, UNHCR assessments of arrivals into Greece in May 2016 indicated eight percent of Afghans were part of a single female-headed household and 20 percent of Syrians either had a physical disability or a severe medical condition.6 European states should therefore also create fast-track pathways to protection for the most vulnerable groups.
 This could include EU Member States establishing bilateral agreements with Greece for transfer of those identified as most vulnerable.